 [11] Determining How Long the Child Has Been in the Environment and the Need to Maintain It

 The desirability of maintaining continuity of environment for the child as well as the time in which the child has been in this environment, is a corollary of the prior factor.
 Conn.
 Gen. Stat. § 46b-56(c).
 The court will need to understand if a child has grown up in, or adjusted to, a stable and satisfactory environment.
 This factor also provides that a parent removing himself or herself from the house to alleviate tension or stress in the household, may be favorably considered in determining custody or visitation.
-Moving the child from an otherwise “stable” residence to protect the child or the parent moving due to emotional and/or physical abuse may be favorably viewed, in part because it places the child’s needs above the parent’s.
+Moving the child from an otherwise “stable” residence to protect the child or the parent moving due to emotional and/or physical abuse may be favorably viewed, in part because it places the child’s needs above the parents.

 #Comment Begins